Jasmine (Aladdin): Feminist analysis

 BuzzFeed compiled a list citing "15 Times Jasmine From Aladdin Was The Most Feminist Disney Princess."
 The same website included Jasmine rejecting traditional standards of marriage second on its list of "27 Feminist Disney Moments That Unapologetically Smashed The Patriarchy."
-Ranking Jasmine second on a list analyzing "Which Disney Princess Most Embodies Feminist Principles," author Shannon Larson of The Huffington Post appreciated the character for rejecting the idea of marriage being necessary, asserting her right to marry whomever and owning her sexuality, but criticized the fact that she does not complete her attempt to escape royal oppression.
 Sonia Saraiya of Nerve ranked Jasmine fifth in her article "Ranked: Disney Princesses From Least To Most Feminist."
 Saraiya praised her personality, likening her boldness, curiosity, and skepticism of marriage to that of Belle while commending her for "falling for a completely inadequate 'street rat' and whisking him out of poverty, instead of the other way around."
 However, Saraiya labeled Jasmine's use of sexuality her "only power," criticizing her for sending a negative message to young girls.
 When questioned about whether or not Jasmine is a positive role model because "all she wants to do is get married," Larkin herself defended her character, explaining, "That's not true.
 Jasmine says to a generation of little kids about marriage that the law is wrong.
 She risks everything—her safety, her comfort, everything she knows—and goes out and finds a way to change the marriage law ...
 Yeah, she's a good role model!'
 Really good!
 Whether it's connected or not, that person that the writers created that I got to portray, I'm so proud of her.
 And I feel like she was ahead of her time."